Zastrozhyn/Receipt/Readme.md

 - Decorator

 The application is launched from the console with input parameters.
 If there are no input parameters, the data is read from the "product.txt" file.
 The service outputs the finished check to the console, as well as writing it to the "output.txt" file.
 Exceptions are processed in case of entering a non-existent product or discount card.

+## Implemented:
+- cache(LFU/LRU) operation through proxy class "ProductDaoProxy".
+The type and capacity of proxy used is specified in the file application.yml.
+- Simple Json parser